-A Tamil translation of this book is available.
+The Tamil edition of this book is no longer available.

 For delivery outside India, you can order directly from this website.
 The book will be posted from India.
 Please expect a mailing time of 10 to 14 days.
 The cost of shipping was raised recently as a result of increases to airmail postal rates in India.

 For delivery in India, you can order from Zen Publications in Mumbai.

 This book and all of David Godman’s English-language books can be purchased from the Avadhuta Foundation in Colorado.
 This is a quicker option for customers in the US.
 However, if you order from Avadhuta and have a non-US address, the airmail costs will be very high.
 This is the fault of the US postal service, not Avadhuta.
 If you live outside the US and India and want to order books by David Godman online, it will be much cheaper to order them from this site with the “Add to Cart” button above.
 Postal charges are more reasonable in India, but delivery can take up to a month.

 The Avadhuta Foundation also sells a large number of titles from Ramanasramam.
 Since Ramanasramam no longer ships books from India to foreign customers, this is a good alternative for non-Indian customers.